Compliance Assessment Service API Documentation

 Required Parameters

-The following parameters must be sent as a application/x-www-form-urlencoded
+The following parameters must be sent as an application/x-www-form-urlencoded payload:

 Response